 Accommodation comprises eight rooms.
 There are five suites and three standard rooms.
 Handmade Kilms, and old Kashmiri carpets contrast white lime plaster floors.
 The rooms are adorned with antique paintings, furniture draped in luxurious silk upholstery.
 Bathrooms feature twin wash basins, rain showers and organic Biotique toiletries.

 The resort welcomes children of all ages to come and stay.
 Children may be accommodated in their parent’s bedroom for an extra charge and there is a child care service available.
 A play-station can also be provided to help entertain them.

 Facilities at Shahpura Bagh include a spacious sitting room, bicycles, jeeps for local excursions, local massages, library and there is a PlayStation for children.
 Dining is usually al fresco in the garden but there is a dining room for those colder days and nights.
-Simple Continental and Indian cuisine is served using local produce and ingredients from the hotel's vegetable garden.
+Simple continental-style and Indian cuisine is served using local produce and ingredients from the hotel's vegetable garden.

 Activities at the hotel include yoga classes, table tennis.
 Hotel reception will be happy to arrange sightseeing excursions, picnics and barbecues, cycling, fishing, boat trips, walking tours, bird watching walks around the lakes and hiking.
 Excursions offered by the hotel include visits to Shahpura to see traditional local artists at work, Jaipur, famous for its monuments and markets, jeep safaris and visits to the local temple.